 Chocolate and Peppermint are like a match made in heaven!
 Especially during the biggest cookie baking season – Christmas!

-For the Peppermint Frosting on the Chocolate Cake Mix Cookies, I combined colored half the frosting with pink gel coloring, and fitted the decorator bag with a large round tip.
+For the Peppermint Frosting on the Chocolate Cookies, I combined colored half the frosting with pink gel coloring, and fitted the decorator bag with a large round tip.
 Then filled the bag with the white frosting on one side and the pink frosting on the other side of the bag.

 Swirl on the frosting and top with crushed peppermint.